OutSystems/docs-product/src/develop/ui/inputs/upload.md

     ![Drag widget onto screen](images/uploadweb-2-ss.png)

+### Save the uploaded file
-**Note:** You can add a Button to the screen that executes a screen action and the logic defined in teh screen action saves the file.
+There are several ways to save the uploaded file.
+For example, you can add a Button to the screen that executes a screen action and the logic defined in the screen action saves the file.
 To save the uploaded file, inside the Screen Action flow, use the following Runtime Properties of the Upload widget:

 * `Upload.Content`: The file content
 * `Upload.Filename`: The file name